jtopjian/terraform-provider-lxc/README.md

 * `options`: Optional.
 A set of key/value pairs of extra LXC options.
 See `lxc.container.conf(5)`.
 * `network_interface`: Optional.
 Defines a NIC.
   * `type`: Optional.
 The type of NIC.
 Defaults to `veth`.
+  * `management`: Optional.
+Make this NIC the management / accessible NIC.
   * `options`: Optional.
 A set of key/value `lxc.network.*` pairs for the NIC.

 #### Notes